jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 Let's dive in so you can get a more in-depth look at what this supplement can do and what it can do it for you. ([Grab some here](https://gorillamind.com/r?id=01kb6h))

-## What to expect from Gorilla Mode
+## How I use Gorilla Mode and what to expect

 ![One tub of Gorilla Mode pre-workout formula](/assets/images/posts/gorilla-mode.jpg "My favorite flavor, Tiger’s Blood")